abhilashgupta/SecureWebDev/README.md

             The user sees a link to go to the shopping list page.
 Project P4 -  Apart from the above mentioned case, is done.
 Project P4 - The above part is acceptable behaviour according to the tutor.
 Leaving it at that.
 Some vulnerabilities exposed.
 Will come back to patch them up.
+Project P4 - The vulnerabilities are plugged (most of them).
+Moved tracker to env for P5.
 Project P5 is done.